Andrew Henderson

 Georgia’s private sector soon began taking off.

-Foreigners who live and work in Tbilisi, or the Black Sea port of Batumi, can’t help but be impressed by the new construction projects and business ventures that sprout up seemingly everywhere.
+Foreigners who live and work in Tbilisi or the Black Sea port of Batumi can’t help but be impressed by the new construction projects and business ventures that sprout up seemingly everywhere.
 Just a few years ago, getting a decent restaurant meal in Tbilisi was an ordeal.
-Today, you can’t step outside without absorbing the hustle and bustle of a city and country on the rise.

-In Georgia, it famously takes only two days to register a new business (there are only two procedures and the standard registration fee is only 100 GEL, or about $40).
-The absolute score on this issue was near perfect: 97.76 out of 100.
+In Georgia, it famously takes only two days to register a new business, there are only two procedures, and the standard registration fee is only 100 GEL, or about $38.
+Furthermore, government-implemented reforms have made doing business in Tbilisi and other parts of Georgia even easier.

 Success in Perspective

-Georgia’s highest ranking came in 2013, when it scored eighth.
 Before you start wondering whether Georgia’s current government isn’t as business-friendly as you’ve been led to believe, think again.

 Why You Should Start an Offshore Company in Georgia